mrismanaziz/Reforestation/README.md

-## What kind of dinosaur loves to sleep?
-A stega-snore-us.
+## Somebody stole my Microsoft Office and they're going to pay - you have my Word.